Mont Blanc: Climate

 Located on the watershed between the Rhône and the Po, the massif of Mont Blanc is also situated between the two different climatic regions of the northern and western Alps and that of the southern Alps.
 Climatic conditions on the Mer de Glace are similar to those found on the northern side of the Swiss Alps.

 The climate is cold and temperate (Köppen climate classification Cfb), and is greatly influenced by altitude.
 Being the highest part of the Alps, Mont Blanc and surrounding mountains can create their own weather patterns.
 Temperatures drop as the mountains gain in height, and the summit of Mont Blanc is a permanent ice cap, with temperatures around -20 C. The summit is also prone to strong winds and sudden weather changes.
 Because of its great overall height, a considerable proportion is permanently glaciated or snow-covered and is exposed to extremely cold conditions.

 There is, however, significant variation in precipitation with altitude.
 For example, the village of Chamonix below Mont Blanc is at an elevation of approximately 1030 m.
 It receives around 1020 mm of annual precipitation, whilst the Col du Midi, which is at 3500 m above sea level, receives significantly more, totalling 3100 mm.
 However, at an even higher altitude (near the summit of Mont Blanc), precipitation is considerably less, with only around 1100 mm recorded, despite the latter measurements being taken at the height of 4300 m.

 History

 The Mont Blanc was the highest mountain of the Frankish Empire under Charlemagne and the highest mountain of the Holy Roman Empire until 1792.

+Pierre Martel's 1744 map and sketch of the Chamonix valley contains what is considered the first printed appearance of the name "Mont Blanc".

 In 1760, Swiss naturalist Horace-Bénédict de Saussure began to go to Chamonix to observe Mont Blanc.
 He tried to summit it with the Courmayeur mountain guide Jean-Laurent Jordaney, a native of Pré-Saint-Didier, who accompanied De Saussure since 1774 on the Miage Glacier and Mont Crammont.

 The first recorded ascent of Mont Blanc (at the time neither within Italy nor France) was on 8 August 1786 by Jacques Balmat and the doctor Michel Paccard.
 This climb, initiated by Horace-Bénédict de Saussure, who rewarded the successful ascent, traditionally marks the start of modern mountaineering.
 The first woman to reach the summit was Marie Paradis in 1808.